rashmi0934/Calculator-JUnit5-Testing/README.md

-# Java JUnit Parameterized Testing Practice
+# Java JUnit Parameterized Testing

 This project contains unit tests for a simple 'Calculator' class using **JUnit 5**.
 It demonstrates the use of **basic testing**, **parameterized tests**, and **exception handling**.